gambitproject/gambit/doc/gui.orientation.rst

 A player can't be removed if it has decisions in the game, or more than one strategy in the game's strategic representation; its :guilabel:`✕` button is disabled, with a tooltip explaining why.

-Hovering the mouse pointer over a node in the tree briefly displays a small window showing, for each player, that player's expected payoff from that point in the game onward, under the currently-selected profile.
-For a node that is not a terminal node, this window also shows the probability of reaching that node and its information set, the information set's value to the player who moves there, and that player's belief about being at this particular node within the information set.

 Two additional panels are available.
 Selecting :menuselection:`Tools --> Dominance` toggles